Client: Foreign, Commonwealth & Development Office

 Solutions: Governance

-Under ESP II, DAI manages a Fund Management Team, hosted by the ESP Programme Management Unit of the Ministry of Gender Labour and Social Development.
-DAI manages donor partner funds and provides technical and capacity development assistance to the Government of Uganda to enable effective implementation of the programme nationally.
-DAI is also tasked with catalysing the formation of a coherent and comprehensive social protection system in Uganda beyond the grant programme.
+Under ESP II, DAI managed a Fund Management Team, hosted by the ESP Programme Management Unit of the Ministry of Gender Labour and Social Development.
+DAI managed donor partner funds and provides technical and capacity development assistance to the Government of Uganda to enable effective implementation of the program nationally.
+DAI was also tasked with catalyzing the formation of a coherent and comprehensive social protection system in Uganda beyond the grant program.

-Nine years after the first pilot payment, ESP has officially reached all eligible beneficiaries in Uganda’s 135 districts.
-With the donor and DAI’s support, 379,801 people—218,205 women and 161,596 men—now receive their entitlement of UGX 25,000 every month.
+Nine years after the first pilot payment, ESP officially reached all eligible beneficiaries in Uganda’s 135 districts.
+By the end of DAI’s management of the project, 379,801 people—218,205 women and 161,596 men—were receiving their entitlement of UGX 25,000 every month.

 RELATED CONTENT: